-To be eligible for this grant, the receiving school had to be identified as CIR or UIR-Academics and identified high-quality curriculum-focused ELA, math, or science professional development, Specialized Support professional development, and/or English Learner professional development within Super App.
+To be eligible for this grant, the receiving school had to be identified as CIR or UIR-Academics and identified high-quality curriculum-focused ELA, math, or science professional development, Specialized Support professional development, within Super App.

 LEAs that receive IDEA 611 set aside must use these funds to support CIR and UIR-Academics schools in ensuring teachers of students with disabilities receive the same high-quality ELA, math, or science curriculum-focused professional development as other teachers and/or Specialized Support professional development or English Learner professional development.
 High-quality ELA, math, and science professional learning partners can be found in the LDOE PD Vendor Guide.
 Specialized Support professional learning partners can be found in the Partnerships for Success Guide.
-English Learner professional learning partners can be found in the English Learner Professional Development Guide.

-Allowable IDEA 611 set aside costs can support high-quality ELA, math, or science curriculum-focused professional development from a vendor in LDOE's PD Vendor Guide, Specialized Support professional development from a vendor in LDOE's Partnerships for Success Guide, or English Learner professional development in LDOE's English Learner Professional Development Guide.
+Allowable IDEA 611 set aside costs can support Specialized Support professional development from a vendor in LDOE's Partnerships for Success Guide.